top of page

 40%

 40% percent of youth worldwide are hesitant to have children because of climate change.
-78% of parents in the US are concerned about the impacts of climate change to their children.

 Image by Valentin Müller